rdpopov/nvim-sak/README.md

 A simple-ish wrapper around sed to approximate select mode from helix/kakoune

+I wanted something like what kakoune has for multi cursor.
+It's neat.
+I want to mostly do text entry with this.
+Other plugins that provide multi cursor that I have tried are either slow or are too much mental overhead to use properly.
+It's not that they are bad though.
+This feels vim-like to me that I don't even need to think about it.

+It goes like this: in motion -> highlight pattern -> replace/accumulate/paste/rotate

 ## How it works

-I wanted something like what kakoune has for multi cursor as you can at least to text entry with this.
-Other plugins that provide multi cursor that have tried are either slow or are too much mental overhead to use properly.
-It's not that they are bad though.
-This feels vim-like to me that I don't even need to think about it: <in this  motion> -> <highlight this pattern> -> replace/accumulate/paste/rotate

 This plugin is a interactive wrapper around sed, with some limitations.
 Currently provides 5 functions: